 When did feminism start, and what are its historical roots?

-The ratification of the 19th Amendment in the United States, which granted women the right to vote in 1920.
+- The approval of the 19th Amendment in the U.S, granting women voting rights by 1920.

 Why do we still need feminism today?